Ichoran/teensy-stimulus/scala/README.md

-# Scala interface to Teensy-Stimulus
+# Scala interface to Ticklish

-The files here contain a minimal interface to the Teensy Stimulus board usable from Scala.
-Interfacing with Java is similar, if more wordy.
+The files here contain a minimal Scala interface to the Ticklish stimulus delivery software for the Teensy 3.0 board.

 ## Requirements

 You must have Java 1.8 and SBT installed.
 SBT will take care of handling dependencies (which are Scala 2.12 and JSSC 2.8).

+If you want to just use Java, use the Scala interface.
+You may need to write a few wrappers.

 ## Usage

 The source here is intended to be used as a template, not as a module to be called.

-There are a few utility methods provided in the `TeensyUtil` object for encoding and decoding requests and responses.
+There are a few utility methods provided in the `TicklishUtil` object for encoding and decoding requests and responses.

 ## Timing and Threading